individual-brain-charting/public_protocols/raiders/protocol/README.md

 _________________________________________________________________________________________________

 Due to storage limitation, we were unable to make available herein the video stimuli.
 Each run corresponded to the contiguous display of one chapter of the 2009 DVD edition of the movie *Raiders of the Lost Ark* dubbed into french.
-We thus provide next the onset time of each chapter:
+The onset time of each chapter is provided next:

 Chapter 1 - 00:00
 Chapter 2 - 12:29